 Confession: we live here and love Kennebunkport… from the beautiful Kennebunk River that divides Kennebunk and Kennebunkport – perfect for boating, paddleboarding, kayak and canoeing, to the oceanfront beaches and walks of Gooch’s, Parson’s Way, Colony Beach, and Goose Rocks Beach.
 We are proud to call Kennebunkport our home.

 What we love most about KPort is the culture, you have hard working lobstermen sitting at a bar next to Secret Service agents, famed artists and actors (we are not going to name drop) enjoying happy hour at favorite bars like Old Vines and Alissons.
-Sightings of President Bush, #41 and #43, and big tuna catches off commercial fishing boats are common from the same pier.
+Sightings of President Bush, #43 (as #41 passed in 2018 along with his beloved wife Barbara), and big tuna catches off commercial fishing boats are common from the same pier.

 Our idea of a perfect Kennebunkport day is a morning walk along Ocean Avenue past St Annes Church, Spouting Cave and the Blow Hole to Walkers Point, coffee at Dock Square Coffee House, and a trip to the Farmer’s Market in downtown Kennebunk.